|HCC Site ID:||1548||Parish:||Kings Worthy|

 Hinton House is situated in the village of Kings Worthy and is accessed on a drive north east of the A33 road from Winchester to Basingstoke near the junction with the road to the Worthys.
 It is approximately two and half miles north east of Winchester with playing fields and open farmland to the north and east.

-Hinton House appears on the 1st ed OS map (1869) with its lodge at the entrance to the long avenue of trees leading from what is now the A33 to Basingstoke.
+Hinton House was one of the Victorian villas of the 19th century built as a result of the arrival of the railway.
+The site appears on the 1st ed OS map (1869) with its lodge at the entrance to the long avenue of trees leading from what is now the A33 to Basingstoke.
 The avenue ends with a circular drive and there are two walled gardens stretching behind the house westwards.
 Sales details of 1908 describe the Capital Croquet lawn in front of the entrance surrounded by well-grown ornamental trees and flowering shrubs.
-Also described are attractive pleasure grounds consisting of a double tennis lawn, a Croquet lawn, shady walks, grass slopes and flower beds bounded on the SE by a park-like paddock.
+Also described are attractive pleasure grounds consisting of a double tennis lawn, a croquet lawn, shady walks, grass slopes and flower beds bounded on the SE by a park-like paddock.
 The well-stocked kitchen garden had fruit trees and 6’6″ high walls and a forcing house heated by hot water pipes and a lean-to potting shed.

 Os maps 1st ed 1869,